PracticeFoxyCode/practice/README.md

 **NO ONE CAN PREDICT THE FUTURE**

-Anticipating the future is something we should all be doing - at planning meetings.
-Not when actually coding.
+Anticipating the future is something we should be doing - at planning meetings, and even then - very little of it and very carefully.

+We should *not* be doing it when actually coding.

 ## Use Benign Values for Failures Instead of None